 - ¼ teaspoon ground cumin

-- Warm the oil in a large non-stick skillet over medium heat.
-Add the potatoes and onions.
-Cover and saute for 10 minutes until they become tender.
+- Heat oil in a large non-stick skillet over medium heat.
+Add the potatoes and diced onions.
+Cover and cook for 10 minutes, until the potatoes are tender.

 - Remove the lid and cook until the potatoes turn golden brown.
 Then, stir in the scallions and cook for 30 seconds.